 Swelling is a common symptom women experience during pregnancy — when the fluid in the body tissues accumulate and expand.
 Not only is the body doubling the amount of blood and body fluids to support the woman and developing baby, but there is also more and more pressure around the pelvis as the baby grows.
 With that pressure, it can slow down the circulation of blood and body fluids, which can result in swelling.

-Sluggish circulation (as baby grows so does the uterus, which impacts the return of blood to the heart) mixed with normal pregnancy water retention that comes from changing hormones is common during pregnancy and can cause swelling in the hands and feet of expecting moms.
+Sluggish circulation (as baby grows, so does the uterus, which impacts the return of blood to the heart) mixed with normal pregnancy water retention that comes from changing hormones is common during pregnancy.
+It can cause swelling in the hands and feet of expecting moms.

 When it comes to swelling during pregnancy, don’t worry.
-Slight swelling of your hands and feet is normal, and your body will get rid of the extra fluid after you have your baby . . . which is why you’ll pee frequently and sweat a lot for a few days after delivery.
+Slight swelling of your hands and feet is normal, and your body will get rid of the extra fluid after you have your baby.
+This is why you’ll pee frequently and sweat a lot for a few days after delivery.

 But still, it’s not fun to be puffy.